-- Adverse Childhood Experiences - Teen Mental Health-Including Mental Health First Aid - Providing trauma-informed care to vulnerable youth populations. - Impacts of trauma and abuse on the developing brain - Identifying youth with cognitive and developmental differences. - Effective communication skills - Secure Track: Changes in state law and impact on local policies and procedures.
+- Adverse Childhood Experiences - Teen Mental Health-Including Mental Health First Aid - Providing trauma-informed care to vulnerable youth populations. - Impacts of trauma and abuse on the developing brain - Identifying youth with cognitive and developmental differences. - Effective communication skills - Secure Track: Changes in state laws and the impact on local policies and procedures. - Youth Bill of Rights: Education on the new law and its impact on policies and procedures.

-Staff Training

-Based upon the information disclosed during interviews with facility staff, youths, parents, and system partners, the Commission recommends the institutions staff receive the following education and training:
+Recommended Staff Training: Based upon the information disclosed during interviews with facility staff, youths, parents, and system partners, the Commission recommends the staff receive the following education and training:

-- Youth Bill of Rights: Training on the Youth Bill of Rights, and related policy and procedure changes made to comply with the new law. - Educational Rights: Institutional Service Managers and Group Supervisors 1-3 need to be formally trained on the basic educational rights of youth in detention.
-Threats to take educational opportunities away from youth as a punishment or limiting the number of units and/or courses a youth can enroll in due to staffing limitations is prohibited by law.
-The facility must set up guidelines and parameters for staff to rely upon when making decisions and/or issuing punishments that can impact a youth's education.
-Writing up youth for "staff manipulation" or deducting behavioral points for repeatedly asking for access to the computers needed to complete school assignments is a serious concern.
-Basic training would help ensure violations such as these do not reoccur in the future.
-Youths and families should also be receiving the Educational Handbook produced by the County Office of Education, as required by Title 1.
+• Educational Rights: Institutional Service Managers and Group Supervisors 1-3 need to be formally trained on the educational rights of youth in detention.
+Threats to take educational opportunities away from youth as punishment and limiting the number of units and/or courses a youth can enroll in due to staffing limitations are prohibited by law.
+The facility must set up guidelines and parameters for staff to rely on when making decisions and issuing punishments that can impact a youth's education.
+Writing up youths for "staff manipulation" or deducting behavioral points for repeatedly asking staff members for computer access to complete their schoolwork is a serious concern that must be addressed.
+Youths and families should also be receiving the Educational Handbook produced by the County Office of Education.